NUISANCEMC/ProSelecta/README.md

 // Returns an array of GenParticlePtr to the highest momentum final-state
 // particles for each specified PID.
-// - Passing ps::squeeze as the last parameter will return only the highest
+// - Passing ps::flatten as the last parameter will return only the highest
 //   momentum particle found over all specified PIDs.
 // - Convenience overload for passing a single pid exists and returns a
 //   GenParticlePtr rather than an std::array<GenParticlePtr,1>.